Guide to Neck Finishes

 3 Additional Factors that Can Affect Bottle & Cap Fit

-1) Additional Components to the Packaging
+1. Additional Components to the Packaging

 Sometimes your sauce, spice or product needs additional components for the packaging to fit your needs.
 When introducing factors such as a cap liner, these items can affect either how the closure sits on the mouth of the container or even include a flange that prevents the thread from properly engaging.
 Examples of packaging components that may impact cap and bottle compatibility include:

 Not only the cap and bottle must work together, but every piece of the packaging.
+Shrink bands are an ideal and cost effective tamper evident protection to products.

-2) Variance in Manufacturer Design
+2. Variance in Manufacturer Design

-While the system was introduced to create a standardization across the industry, different manufacturer designs and material compositions can affect the thickness of both cap and closure.
+While the system was introduced to create a standardization across the industry, different manufacturer designs and material compostitions can affect the thickness of both cap and closure.
 For instance, a bottle made of PET plastic may have a thinner wall construction than HDPE due to the individual properties of each plastic type.

 Likewise, some child resistant caps have a shorter thread due to their child resistant features and have a more narrow fit tolerance than standard closures.

-3) The Conditions of How the Cap is Applied
+3. The Conditions of How the Cap is Applied

 Outside of the packaging itself, another factor to consider when determining bottle and cap compatibility is the process in which you are applying the caps.
 While two products may work together out of the box, they must work in the context of your application.

-It is essential to review how your product and capping process will affect your packaging.
-The best way to ensure the correct fit between a bottle and closure is to request a sample of each and test the fit yourself.
-Some factors include:
+Matching thread style for glass and plastic containers is important for a secure seal.
 If you have questions about your unique application or need help finding a solution for your specific needs, The Cary Company can help!
 We have a team of industry experts with the resources and knowledge to find the perfect package for your product!
 If you have any questions, contact us at 630.629.6600 or check out our online selection!